Canoe - Slam

 Predators Headlines

-- Marchessault, Panthers beat Predators 2-1
+- Jarnkrok's OT winner leads Predators over Canucks, 2-1

 |Leaders